Case Interview Practice

 Framework adaptation examples

-Adapting frameworks to fit the retail market entry context is essential.
-Here are some examples:
+Adapting frameworks to the retail context is essential.
+For instance, when using the 4Ps:

 Metrics that matter